Main page content

 Sec.
 8 Additional Conduct Violations Under this Policy

 8.1 Retaliation Prohibited.
 U. T. System Administration will take all reasonable steps to ensure a timely resolution and that there is no retaliation against anyone associated with the reporting of the incident, or involvement in the investigation or disciplinary process.
+The Chief Human Resources Officer (Deputy Title IX Coordinator), the EEO Officer (Deputy Title IX Coordinator), or designee will make follow-up inquiries to ensure the harassment has not resumed and the victim (complainant) has not suffered retaliation.
 An employee who retaliates in any way against an individual who has brought a complaint pursuant to this Policy or an individual who has participated in an investigation of such a complaint is subject to disciplinary action up to and including termination.

 8.2 False Complaints.
-An employee who knowingly files a false complaint under this policy is subject to discipinary action up to andincluding termination.
+An employee who knowingly files a false complaint under this policy is subject to disciplinary action up to and including termination.

 8.3 Interference with an Investigation.
-An employee who interferes with an investigation conducted under this Policy is subject to discipinary action up to andincluding termination.
+An employee who interferes with an investigation conducted under this Policy is subject to disciplinary action up to and including termination.
 Interference with an ongoing investigation can include:

 a) Attempting to coerce, compel, or prevent an individual from providing testimony or relevant information;